-Sedona, Arizona is home to two Arizona State Parks, Red Rock State Park and Slide Rock State Park.
-Both State Parks are open all year long.
+Sedona, Arizona is home to two Arizona State Parks.
+They are Red Rock State Park and Slide Rock State Park.
+Both Arizona State Parks in Sedona are open all year long.

 Red Rock State Park

 Red Rock State Park is an educational center located on the banks of beautiful Oak Creek in Sedona, Arizona.
-Red Rock State Park offers picnic areas, ramadas, viewpoints and wildlife viewing including birds, deer and javelina.
+It offers picnic areas, ramadas, viewpoints and wildlife viewing including birds, deer and javelina.
 There are five miles of hiking trails of varying levels including The Eagle’s Nest Loop and the Apache Fire Loop.
-There are guided nature walks every morning starting at 10:00am.
+Guided nature walks are offered every morning starting at 10:00am.
 Scheduled hikes about geology, birds, archaeology and ethnobotany occur at different times of the month.
 Begin your visit in the Miller Visitor Center.
 See exhibits, watch a movie in the theater or visit the gift shop.

 Red Rock State Park is located at 4050 Red Rock Loop Road in Sedona.
 For more information, visit the Arizona State Parks website at http://azstateparks.com/red-rock